 What is a plug-in hybrid, or PHEV?

 However, the battery doesn’t have to be empty for the engine to come on.
-This can happen if the electric vehicle system is too cold or hot, or while features such as the heater are on.
-In some cases, the engine will come on if petrol hasn’t been added for several months.
-This is often a sign for drivers to top up the car with newer fuel to avoid damaging the engine.
+This can happen if the electric motor is too cold or too hot, or when features that draw a lot of power such as the heater or air-conditioning are turned on.

-Plug-in vehicles address one of the big concerns about electric vehicles, which is range.
-Many buyers looking to switch to an electric car may be worried about how far they can get in a pure electric vehicle, and the time it takes to recharge the batteries.
+Plug-in hybrids address one of the big concerns buyers have about electric vehicles, which is range.
+Many looking to switch to an electric car may be worried about how far they can get in a pure electric car and the time it takes to recharge the batteries fully.

-PHEVs don’t have this issue, as they also feature an internal-combustion engine that takes over the driving duties from the electric vehicle drivetrain.
-This means a daily commute of anywhere between 15 and 20 miles can easily be done in electric mode.
-When it comes to do longer trips you won’t have to worry about the batteries running out, as the car will automatically switch to the internal-combustion engine.
+With a PHEV, as we mentioned above, the internal-combustion engine takes over driving from the electric motor when the battery runs down.
+But many UK motorists' daily commute and errands could easily be done in electric mode.
+And when it comes to longer trips, you don’t have to worry about the batteries running out, as the car automatically switches to the internal-combustion engine.

 However, there are a few drawbacks.
-Because plug-ins effectively come with two different powertrains, they weigh more than conventional cars.
-This has an effect on the ride, with plug-ins often feeling heavier and harsher, especially on small roads.
+Because plug-in hybrids effectively have two different powertrains, they weigh more than conventional cars.
+This has an effect on ride quality, with plug-in hybrids often feeling heavier and harsher than purely internal-combustion engined vehicles, especially on minor roads.

 Are PHEVs tax free?

-Whether your plug-in is completely tax free depends more on when you bought it rather than the type of car you have.
-In April 2017, the Department for Transport introduced a new set of Vehicle Excise Duty bands.
-The new rates applied to all new cars registered after 1 April 2017.
+Whether your plug-in hybrid is completely tax-free depends more on when you bought it rather than the exact type it is.
+In April 2017, the Department for Transport introduced a new set of Vehicle Excise Duty (VED) bands.
+These apply to all new cars registered after 1 April 2017.